ds2019tukl/DS-2019-satish-kumar-thangellapally/README.md

 • Check and visualize the results
 • Use an appropriate metric for the forecast error: mean absolute deviation (MAD) and mean absolute percentage error (MAPE)
-• Do a visualization of the predicted output (time series Step 2: go with a more complicated model
+• Do a visualization of the predicted output

+Step 2: go with a more complicated model
 • Use a more elaborated time series modeling.
 • Use the Facebook Prophet package